hypermine-bc/training-resources/Syllabus_May2020.md

-# SYLLABUS FOR BOOTCAMP (16hrs)
+# Syllabus for Blockchain fundamental course (16hrs)

 ### CHAPTER 01 : Introduction to Blockchain   (2 hrs)

 - What is Blockchain?
-- A short history
+- A brief history
+- Concept of trust
+- Concept of decentralization
+- Centralize vs Decentralize systems
+- Key Characteristics of Blockchain
+    - Immutability
+    - Anonymity
+    - Transparency
+    - Decentralization
+    - Security
+    - No thrid party
+- Types of Blockchain
+    - Permissionless
+    - Permissioned
 - Why do we need?
-- Types of Blockchain
-    - Private Vs Public
-    - Open Vs Closed
-- Transactions
-    - UTXO Model
-    - Account Model
-- Consensus
-    - POW, POS, Bitcoin NG etc.
-- Concept of mining & transaction pool
-- Concept of DLT
+- When to use a Blockchain?
-- DLT vs Blockchain
+- Blockchain vs Distributed Database
 - Uses cases

 ### CHAPTER 02 : Introduction to Cryptocurrency (2 hrs)

+- What is Cryptocurrency?
+- Why do we need Cryptocurrency in Blockchain?
-- Cryptocurrency
+- Cryptocurrency vs Blockchain?
+- Types of cryptocurrency
+    - Tokens
+    - Coins
-- Tokens & Coins
+    - Token vs Coins
 - Wallets
 - Types of Wallet
+    - Software wallet
+        - Web wallet
+        - Desktop wallet
+        - Mobile wallet
+    - Hardware wallet
 - Exchange

-- Defi
+**LAB1**
+- Install Aeternity wallet and get some token
+- Get familiar with exchange

 ### CHAPTER 03 : Concept of cryptography (2 hrs)